Top 40 Most Profitable GPT Wrappers in 2025

 Sketch Logo AI generates $3,100 in monthly recurring revenue after just four months by creating AI-powered logos from sketches at $19/month.
 Users draw their concepts and provide text prompts, then AI generates professional logo designs using generative models for image creation.
 The sweet spot pricing of $19/month targets both business owners who need quick logos and designers who want to iterate faster.
 The focus on the logo creation niche (rather than general design) helps the tool stand out in a crowded market while the sketch-to-logo workflow differentiates from text-only generators.

-Source: Upstack Studio micro-SaaS case studies - 40.
+Source: Indie Hackers - 40.
 GrowthPanels ($2K/month)

 GrowthPanels hit $2,000 in monthly recurring revenue in just two months by helping SaaS founders reward customers with discounts for specific actions like posts and referrals.
 The platform embeds on sites and integrates with Stripe for automatic discount application, creating a growth loop where the widget itself drives new signups.
 Targeting SaaS founders specifically gives the product a focused ideal customer profile, while the Stripe integration removes friction from implementation.
 The embeddable widget creates natural viral growth as customers share their rewards and actions, pulling more SaaS companies to adopt the platform.
+For more growth loop strategies, check out our report covering the AI Wrapper market.

 Read more articles